Table of Contents

-The most basic but fundamental metrics you want to measure is how many IoT devices are normally connected out of all.
-Devices send heartbeat (or ping) to the connected networks.
+The most basic but fundamental metric you want to measure is how many IoT devices are normally connected out of all.
+Devices send a heartbeat (or ping) to the connected networks.
 As you monitor MQTT, you may find some devices become offline.
 By using these metrics, you can diagnose the overall health of your IoT devices.

-When things operate normally, IoT devices send an adequate amount of messages to a MQTT client that it can handle.
+When things operate normally, IoT devices send an adequate amount of messages to an MQTT client that it can handle.
 However, what you don’t want to miss is a spike or an increase in your message load.
 A sudden increase in your message load might imply suspicious activities from one of the IoT devices connected.
 Or, as you increase the number of devices, the message amount will go up naturally.
-Either way, you will want to know when is the best time to take actions for further investigation or increase message processing capabilities.
+Either way, you will want to know when is the best time to take action for further investigation or increase message processing capabilities.